1

 Job description

-Allied Reliability is seeking a Mining Engineer responsible for providing mine/quarry engineering, planning, leadership, and other support to the surface quarry and plant operations.
-The Mine Engineer will support the site teams to achieve their safety, environmental, production, and cost goals.
+Responsibilities of the position include, but are not limited to, providing mine/quarry engineering, planning, leadership, and other support to the surface quarry and plant operations.
+The Mine Engineer will support the site, teams, and Carmeuse to achieve their safety, environmental, production, and cost goals.
 This position will primarily be responsible for developing short and long term mine plans; mine/quarry design; working with operations to address immediate issues not anticipated by the mine plan; maximizing yield at the lowest cost and the highest level of safety and efficiency; and tracking progress against planned production and quality goals, and key indicators.

 The Mine Engineer will also be involved in production improvement projects; capital project planning and budgets; and support designing, procuring, and implementing modifications to quarry systems, equipment, and processes to support Operations.
 Up to 30% domestic travel is required for the position, and opportunities for international travel can arise.

 The Mine Engineer will support a surface quarry in Saginaw AL and provides quality driven mine planning services for local dolomite suppliers.
-Additional site support opportunities will occur based on the engineers skills, abilities, interests, and development plans, and the continued growth, as well as needs of site.
-There can also be additional opportunities to participate in cross-functional teams associated with other operations and departments based on individual skills, interest, and abilities.
+Additional site support opportunities will occur based on the engineer's skills, abilities, interests, and development plans, and the continued growth, as well as needs of Carmeuse.
+There can also be additional opportunities to participate in cross-functional teams associated with other operations and departments in Carmeuse based on individual skills, interest, and abilities.

 Responsibilities & Duties:

-• Ensure that the safety and sustainability cultureis projected and advanced
+• Ensure that the safety and sustainability culture of Carmeuse is projected and advanced

 • Ensure that mine plans and mine practices are aligned with the best safety and environmental standards